code-panda-x/hugo-portfolio/content/home/experience.md

         Responsibilities include:

         * Developed modular automation system in ASP.NET Core and reduced overall testing time by 15%
         * Applied the concept of OOP in C# and created bash scripts for property configuration in Linux
-        * Performed unit testing, integration testing, and TDD for design verification automation system
+        * Performed unit testing, integration testing, and wrote test cases using xUnit for automation system
         * Adapted Agile SDLC methodology utilizing scrum, Kanban, and Azure pipelines on Azure DevOps

   - title: Research Assistant